 The erosion of a bed layer is the transfer of sediment from the bed to the water column.
-Erosion takes place from the active bed layer (see Bed Description) in areas where the bed shear stress ( $\tau_b$ ) is larger than the critical shear stress for erosion ( $\tau{ce}$ ).
-The bed parameters are considered constant for each layer.
-Therefore erosion is calculated for the active layer.
-The eroded material is then distributed to the different fractions according to the distribution in the bed.
+Erosion takes place from the active bed layer (see Bed Description) in areas where the bed shear stress (τ_b) is larger than the critical shear stress for erosion (τ{ce}).
+For each layer the critical shear stress can be specified as one value for all fractions or individual for each fraction.
+When the same critical shear stress is used for all fractions, the total erosion is calculated and the eroded material is then distributed to the different fractions according to the distribution in the bed.